Planning Maps / Areas / Maitland / Millers Forest

 Is Millers Forest flood-prone?

-Very little of Millers Forest carries a mapped flood overlay.
+Flood mapping covers Millers Forest and none of the suburb falls within a mapped flood overlay.
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Millers Forest bushfire-prone?